leocornus/leocornus.tracclient/docs/Attachment-Design-Story.rst

 We will have the following options:

 - URL to handle plupload AJAX request.
+- General Wiki Text
+- Extract Wiki Text [PHASE 2]
+- attachment comment
 - General Tags add to attachement: Wiki Categories for the MediaWiki special page case.
 - Extra Tags for different mime type of attachment.
-- General Wiki Text
-- Extract Wiki Text
+[PHASE 2]

 Site admin could use the following keywords to get metadata from the current ticket: